TOM ADAMS. PETER BLAKE. BERNARD COHEN.

 Denny was among the prominent young British artists who took part in the Situation exhibition of 1960, which was intended to act as a showcase for new British abstract painting.
 He was the first artist in England to respond to American abstract expressionism and to establish a style free of natural associations.
 In order to emphasise the objectivity of his paintings, at one point he exhibited them resting on the floor, on the spectator’s own ground.

-He represented Britain at the Venice Biennale in 1966 and in 1973 a retrospective exhibition was held at the Tate Gallery, London.
+He represented Britain at the the Venice Biennale in 1966, and in 1973, a retrospective exhibition was held at the Tate Gallery, London.

 Denny has contributed criticism for international art magazines such as Das Kunstwerk and Art International.

-Barry Daniels was considered one of the Slade School of Fine Arts’ brightest pupils in the 1950s, taught, along with Phillip Sutton, Michael Andrews and Bernard Cohen, by the great William Coldstream.
-He won the Wilson Steer prize for landscape painting and the Abbey Minor Scholarship in 1953, the Boise Scholarship in ’54 and the French Government Scholarship in ’58.
+Barry Daniels was considered one of the Slade School of Fine Arts’ brightest pupils in the 1950s, taught along Phillip Sutton, Michael Andrews and Bernard Cohen, by the great William Coldstream.
+He won the Wilson Steer prize for landscape painting and the Abbey Minor Scholarship in 1953, the Boise Scholarship in 1954 and the French Government Scholarship in 1958.

-Toward the end of the 1960’s he started designing for textiles and the Barry Daniels Studio was born.
-As well as selling his own designs he became an agent for many of the best young designers from the 70’s, 80’s and 90’s, selling globally but with a New York focus.
+Toward the end of the 1960s he began designing for textiles and the Barry Daniels Studio was born.
+As well as selling his own designs he became an agent for many of the best young designers from the '70s, '80s and '90s, selling globally but with a New York focus.

 College, London between 1946 and 1950, graduating in Fine Art.
 He started his career as an illustrator,

-mainly on Natural History features for Eagle and Swift comics.
+mainly on natural history features for the Eagle and Swift comics.
 He quickly established an international

 reputation as a book cover artist for such classic authors as John Fowles, Patrick White and Peter

 Straub.
-He is best known for his groundbreaking series of paperback cover paintings for Agatha
+He is best known for his groundbreaking series of paperback cover illustrations for Agatha

 Christie and Raymond Chandler.